inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 Similarly to how SLOs are built upon SLIs, we will create **Service Performance Indicators** (SPI): using the data collected from our systems, we will create quantitative measures of how the system is performing in a certain area.
+The SPI will target only one of the components individuated in the "Split" phase.
-Each SPO will then refer to an SPI in its definition.
+Each SPO will refer to a single SPI in its definition.

 - Review the list of existing SLIs, detect if some of them are already indicative of performance-related metrics
 - Build SPIs to track down the performance behavior of the system
 - Create SPOs _on top_ of existing SLOs
 - Communicate the existence of the SPOs and your commitment to fulfill them

-For example, if we want to create an SPO for a cache service in a video website, we may want to track the SPI "total cache memory usage over requests per second".
+For example, if we want to create an SPO for a cache service deployed at a video streaming website, we may want to track the SPI "total cache memory usage over requests per second".
 We then go ahead and define a threshold for the SPI, say it's `123`.

 The SPO will then be defined as

 > keep the "total cache memory usage over requests per second" SLI below 123 for 95%
-> of the time in a month
+> of the time over a month

 Just like SLOs, the time period for which you perform the measurement can vary.